 Update: CloudCrowd and Clickworker have evolved considerably since writing this article.
 You can read about the changes in my Three Years On article.

 Clickworker is another site I came across with a similar theme.
 The twist this time is that it is more Euro-centric, pays in euros, and seems to be based in Germany.
-At the time I first wrote this article, I completed some base qualifications but failed to get any work after that.
-Since then I've managed to pick up a few bits of work, and updated my opinion accordingly.
+I won't go into details on their processes for confidentiality reasons, but I can highly recommend checking it out yourself.

 Adding ClixSense to the list might seem a bit strange, because it started life as a PPC site.
 The reason for this is that you can complete CrowdFlower tasks in addition to the PPC ads and other offers.
 These tasks are pretty much the same ones you see on Mechanical Turk, but the selection is limited to CrowdFlower and the pay is slightly lower.
 Still, it might be an option if you want to do the tasks but cannot cashout your earnings from mTurk.
 They support PayPal, Payza and Liberty Reserve and pay on request every Monday ($8 or more required).